osrf/gazebo_tutorials/ftu/tutorial3.md

-* **WORLD** tab: The World tab displays the models that are currently in the scene, and allows you to view and modify the models' parameters, like their physics properties.
+* **WORLD** tab: The World tab displays the models that are currently in the scene, and allows you to view and modify the models' parameters, like their poses.
 You can also change the camera view angle by expanding the "GUI" option and tweaking the camera pose.

 * **INSERT** tab: The Insert tab is where you add new objects (models) to the